G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Background and Notations

 \begin{remark}[Brief explanation of Drinfeld's idea] The difficulty for this theorem lies in the existence of the isomorphism.
 Before discussing this, let's first recall the definition of the lambda-semiring in \cite{drinfeld2018prosemisimple}. \end{remark} \begin{definition} Let $A$ be a ring.
-A lambda-semiring is a pair consisting of a cancellation semiring $A^+$ and a lambda-structure on the corresponding ring $A$ such that $\lambda^i(A^+) \subseteq A^+$ for all $i \in \mathbb{N}$. \end{definition} For the group $\hat{\Pi}_{(\lambda)}$, we define the lambda-semiring $K^{+}(\hat{\Pi}_{(\lambda)})$ as the pair consisting of the Grothendieck semiring and the lambda structure $\lambda^i(\rho)=\bigotimes_{k=1}^i\rho$.
+A lambda-semiring is a pair consisting of a cancellation semiring $A^+$ and a lambda-structure on the corresponding ring $A$ such that $\lambda^i(A^+) \subseteq A^+$ for all $i \in \mathbb{N}$. \end{definition} For the group $\hat{\Pi}_{(\lambda)}$, we define the lambda-semiring $K^{+}(\hat{\Pi}_{(\lambda)})$ as the pair consisting of the Grothendieck semiring and the lambda structure $\lambda^i(\rho)=\wedge^i\rho$.
 The idea to construct the above isomorphism is to use the lambda-semiring $K^{+}(\hat{\Pi}_{(\lambda)})$ to reconstruct $\hat{\Pi}_{(\lambda)}$.
 There is a theorem by Kazhdan-Larsen-Varshavsky: \begin{theorem}[{{\cite[Theorem 1.2]{Kazhdan}}}] Let $G,G'$ be connected pro-reductive groups over an algebraically closed field $E$ of characteristic $0$.
-Then any semiring isomorphism $\phi:K^+(G)\xrightarrow{\sim}K^+(G')$ is induced by an isomorphism $f:G\cong G'$, which is unique up to conjugation by elements of $G'(E)$. \end{theorem} This result can be interpreted as the full faithfulness of the functor from the subcategory of Pro-ss$(E)$ consisting of connected group schemes to the category of Grothendieck semirings.
+Then any semiring isomorphism $\phi:K^+(G)\xrightarrow{\sim}K^+(G')$ is induced by an isomorphism $f:G\cong G'$, which is unique up to conjugation by elements of $G'(E)$. \end{theorem} This can be interpreted as the full faithfulness of the functor from the subcategory of $\mathbf{Pro\text{-}ss}(E)$ consisting of connected group schemes to the category of Grothendieck semirings.
 But when $G$ is not necessarily connected, the structure of Grothendieck semiring is not enough, and we need to consider the exterior product operation on the Grothendieck semirings, and also those semirings for $G\times_{\Pi}U$, where $U$ ranges from all open subgroups of $\Pi$.
 There is a functor recording those information, and it restricts to a certain subcategory to be a fully faithful functor, where the subcategory is defined by some cohomological conditions.

-Then it's first proved that for affine curves $X$, the cohomological conditions hold.
-After that, the theorem is extended to all curves, essentially by the fact that for open immersion $U\hookrightarrow X$, $\pi_1(U)\to \pi_1(X)$ is surjective, and finally to all varieties by Hilbert irreducibility theorem.
+Drinfeld first proved that for affine curves $X$, the cohomological conditions hold.
+After that, the theorem was extended to all curves, essentially by the fact that for open immersion $U\hookrightarrow X$, $\pi_1(U)\to \pi_1(X)$ is surjective, and finally to all varieties by Hilbert irreducibility theorem.